HEART HEALTHY FOODS YOU CAN ENJOY

 WE EAT WHAT WE LIKE, NOT WHAT WE DON'T

-If you like the foods you eat, you’re more likely to stick with the healthy diet you’ve chosen.
+If you like the foods you eat, you're more likely to stick to the heart-healthy diet you have chosen.

 Healthy foods can be full of flavour and satisfying.

-You’ll be surprised how many there are if you learn what to look for.
+You'll be surprised how many there are if you know what to look for.